dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-metrics-equilibium-and-zero-in-sociophysical-games.md

   - so, the physical arrangement of the space and functional specifics of its objects tends to constrain the configurational and conformational entropy of interactions in the space.

+### The sociophysical equivalent to E = m * c^2

+- what is mass (maybe establish this earlier)
+  - or since all of these ideas are physical analogies extended to social systems: what could be represented meaningfully by mass/energy, while preserving adjacent relationships
+    - (m = dV; F = Ma; etc. ...)

+- at what point do these analogies become a stretch? do i even care anymore? i mean ... really?

 ### Reynold's Number